Feb 18, 2011read the 12 comments

-Armin put this one on the Brand New b-side.
+Armin published this one on the Brand New b-side.

-Which then had me wondering if you know a company that turns this…
+It then had me wondering if you know of a company that turns this…

 Into this…

-It doesn’t matter if they’re local to you, or local to me.
-You never know when a recommended sign-maker will come in useful.
+Regardless of where they’re based, you never know when a recommended sign-maker will come in useful.

 —